fortunejs/fortune/doc/GUIDE.md

 - **Inverse relationship updates**: when using links in the definition of a record type, Fortune.js will automatically write the other side of the link.
 - **Referential integrity**: Fortune.js ensures that all links must be valid at the application-level.
 - **Type validation**: fields are guaranteed to belong to a single type.
-- **Adapter interface**: any database that can implement the Adapter abstract base class can work with Fortune.js.
+- **Adapter interface**: any database driver that can implement the Adapter abstract base class can work with Fortune.js.

 The only required input of Fortune.js are *record types*, which are analogous to a `struct` in C-like languages.
 Record types guarantee that fields must belong to a single type or that they are links.
 The valid types are native JavaScript types including `Buffer` from Node.js, and custom types may extend one of the native types.
 A link must refer to an ID belonging to a single record type.
 Both types and links may be defined as arrays or singular values.